Agriculture in the United Kingdom: Diversification

-About half of all farmers in the United Kingdom supplement their income through diversification.
+About half of all farmers in the United Kingdom supplement their income by diversifying their businesses away from pure agriculture.
 On average diversification adds £10,400 to a farm's revenue.

-Since time immemorial, sporting rights over farmland for hunting or trapping game have had commercial value; nowadays, game shooting, deer stalking and fishing are important features within the UK economy.
-Fox hunting previously went on, but has been banned in the United Kingdom since February 2005.
+Sporting rights over farmland for hunting or trapping game have commercial value; game shooting, deer stalking and fishing contribute to the UK economy.
+Fox hunting has been banned in the United Kingdom since February 2005.

-There are a huge number of ways of diversifying.
+There are many ways of diversifying.
 Farmland may, for example, be converted to equestrian facilities, amenity parkland, country clubs, hotels, golf courses, camping and caravan sites.
 Farmers open shops, restaurants and even pubs to sell their products.
 The Farm Diversification Benchmarking Study, which was commissioned by DEFRA and carried out by Exeter University in conjunction with the University of Plymouth, found that 65% of full-time farming businesses had diversified, but in the June census of the preceding year (2003), the estimate was 19% of full-time farming businesses.
 The large discrepancy is probably because the census data excluded the letting or subletting of buildings.
 The most common kinds of diversification are probably letting of barns as warehouses and storage, letting of former farm labourers' cottages (whether as holiday cottages or on longer leases) and farm shops.
 The number of farm shops in the UK increased by more than 50% between 1999 and 2003.

 There is grant funding available for diversification schemes, as well as other initiatives to improve competitiveness in the farming sector, through the Rural Development Programme for England.
 The scheme runs until 2013, is managed through Defra and has been delivered to date through Regional Development Agencies.
 Expenditure on the Rural Development Programme for England will remain around £3.7 billion for the 2007–13 programme period, compared with the original planned budget of about £3.9 billion.

-Custodianship

-It was first suggested that farmers could be paid for "producing countryside" in 1969, but the real beginning of positive agri-environmental policy came with the Agriculture Act 1986.
-The Countryside Stewardship Scheme and local equivalents were run by the Countryside Commission and the Countryside Council for Wales from 1991 until 1996, when they came under ministry control.
-Nowadays schemes to encourage farmers to think about wildlife conservation and to farm in an environmentally friendly way abound, though actual payments to farmers to support this are comparatively modest.

-When EU subsidy regime changes in 2013, farmers will receive a greater proportion of their payments from "management of natural resources and climate action."
-This forms one of the three "principal objectives" of the reformed Common Agricultural Policy which is under consultation until March 2012.